Genesis 24

 The Servant’s Explanation and Proposal (24:32-49)

 34 And he said, I am Abraham’s servant.
 35 And Jehovah has blessed my master greatly, and he is become great; and he has given him sheep and cattle, and silver and gold, and bondmen and bondwomen, and camels and asses.
 36 And Sarah, my master’s wife, bore a son to my master after she had grown old; and unto him has he given all that he has.
 37 And my master made me swear, saying, Thou shalt not take a wife for my son of the daughters of the Canaanite, in whose land I am dwelling; 38 but thou shalt by all means go to my father’s house and to my family, and take a wife for my son.
 39 And I said to my master, Perhaps the woman will not follow me?
 40 And he said to me, Jehovah, before whom I have walked, will send his angel with thee, and prosper thy way, that thou mayest take a wife for my son of my family, and out of my father’s house.
 41 Then shalt thou be quit of my oath, when thou shalt have come to my family.
 And if they give thee not one, thou shalt be quit of my oath. vv.34-41 The Purpose of His Journey.
 The servant began by explaining the purpose of his journey.
 It represents the testimony of the Spirit of God.
 The Spirit makes known the Father’s glory, and the fact that Christ is the heir of all things, and that the Father seeking a bride for His Son, and co-heirs to share Christ’s inheritance.
 The Spirit does the will of the Father for the glory of the Son.
 We see the sovereignty of God in the responsibility of man together.
 Jehovah would send His angel to prosper him, but also the servant was responsible to obey.
-There is no conflict between God’s sovereignty and man’s responsibility.
+There is no conflict between God’s sovereignty and human responsibility.

 42 And I came this day to the well, and said, Jehovah, God of my master Abraham, if now thou wilt prosper my way on which I go, 43 behold, I stand by the well of water, and let it come to pass that the damsel who cometh forth to draw water, and to whom I shall say, Give me, I pray thee, a little water out of thy pitcher to drink, 44 and she shall say to me, Both drink thou, and I will also draw for thy camels — that she should be the woman whom Jehovah hath appointed for my master’s son.
 45 Before I ended speaking in my heart, behold, Rebecca came forth with her pitcher on her shoulder, and went down to the well, and drew water; and I said to her, Give me, I pray thee, to drink.
 46 And she hasted and let down her pitcher from her shoulder, and said, Drink, and I will give thy camels drink also.
 And I drank; and she gave the camels drink also.
 47 And I asked her, and said, Whose daughter art thou?
 And she said, The daughter of Bethuel, Nahor’s son, whom Milcah bore to him.
 And I put the ring on her nose, and the bracelets on her hands.
 48 And I stooped, and bowed down before Jehovah; and I blessed Jehovah, God of my master Abraham, who has led me the right way to take my master’s brother’s daughter for his son.
 49 And now, if ye will deal kindly and truly with my master, tell me; and if not, tell me; and I will turn to the right hand or to the left. vv.42-49 The Matter Explained.
 What a shock it must have been for Rebecca and her family to hear this!
 And what a shock for believers, especially from among the Gentiles, to learn that they were in God’s purposes from a past eternity!
 Also notice the importance of prayer in this account.
 Prayer is crucial to practical guidance in our Christian lives.